pangeo-bot/mybinder.org-upgrades/blogpost.md

 # Automating mybinder.org dependency upgrades

-As both BinderHub and repo2docker continue rapid development as standalone packages, the service of mybinder.org continues its own growth in offering a browser-based exploration platform for Jupyter notebooks.
-Depending on BinderHub and repo2docker for hte latest functionality demands that mybinder.org be continuously upgraded.
-Moreover, to avoid merging in massive updates at irregular intervals, it is desirable to merge updates in frequent intervals of smaller changes in order to more easily identify any breaking changes from the depdencies.
+As both [BinderHub](https://github.com/jupyterhub/binderhub) and [repo2docker](https://github.com/jupyter/repo2docker) continue rapid development as standalone packages, the service of [mybinder.org](https://mybinder.org) continues its own growth in offering a browser-based exploration platform for Jupyter notebooks.
+Depending on BinderHub and repo2docker for the latest functionality demands that mybinder.org be continuously upgraded.
+Moreover, to avoid merging in massive updates at irregular intervals, it is desirable to merge updates in frequent intervals of smaller changes in order to more easily identify any breaking changes from the dependencies.

-For some time, the mybinder.org community relied on continuous updates from its developers following a process outlies in the "[Site Reliability Guide](https://mybinder-sre.readthedocs.io/en/latest/)".
-While there are several tasks necessary to simply keep the site running smoothly, one tedious and reptitive task is simply [updating commit SHAs](https://mybinder-sre.readthedocs.io/en/latest/deployment/how.html) for BinderHub and repo2docker whenever changes were made to the main repositories.
+For some time, the mybinder.org community relied on continuous updates from its developers following a process outlined in the "[Site Reliability Guide](https://mybinder-sre.readthedocs.io/en/latest/)".
+While there are several tasks necessary to simply keep the site running smoothly, one tedious and reptitive task is simply [updating commit SHAs](https://mybinder-sre.readthedocs.io/en/latest/deployment/how.html) for BinderHub and repo2docker whenever changes are made to the main repositories.

 Recently, the team has built a bot to automate this process, and we've decided to highlight its functionality in this blogpost!